pemsley/coot/blog/_posts/2020-10-20-Coot-Cryo-EM-basics.md

   - Double-click to toggle the atom label
   - "Space" is forwards
   - "Shift Space" is backwards
+  - (to make Coot understand that it is from _this_ residue from which we wish to move forwards (or backwards), press the "P" key)
   - Middle-mouse click and drag to "pan" the view _{just like PyMOL}_

 To change the "residue to residue" speed: